loloof64/Flutter-Simple-Chess-Board/README.md

 * you can choose the orientation of the board (are Blacks at bottom ?),
 * you can add arrows,
 * you can choose colors,
-* the common size will be the least of attributed width/height : if width > height => takes the allocated height, and the reverse if width < height (so for example, if you use it in a Row/Column, you can set the stretch alignment in the cross axis direction for a quite good layout/effect).
+* the common size will be the least of attributed width/height : if width > height => takes the allocated height, and the reverse if width < height (so for example, if you use it in a Row/Column, you can set the stretch alignment in the cross axis direction for a quite good layout/effect),
+* you can highlights some square, from the color you want.

 If you want to implement game logic, you can use the [chess](https://pub.dev/packages/chess) package.